 You’ll see the value of the inventory you built immediately during this process.
-Let me give you our secret here at Sharegate when migrating any environment to Office 365.
+Let me give you our secret here at Sharegate when migrating any environment to Microsoft 365.

-We’ve implemented a model we have found to work very well “RMR” or Remove, Migrate or Rebuild.
+We’ve implemented a model we have found to work very well: “RMR” aka Remove, Migrate, or Rebuild.

-Making the switch and upgrading to Office 365
+Making the switch and upgrading to Microsoft 365